14-Day Turkey And Greece Itinerary (Detailed Guide)

 Spending the day in Kadıköy is about wandering around the stores, exploring the gorgeous coastline, and visiting the local markets.
 The highlight will be visiting the local Kadıköy Fish Market, where you’ll find vendors selling fresh fish and other local eats – make sure you try the stuffed mussels!

 The atmosphere feels quite different in Kadıköy than it does on the European side – everything is a little quieter, and you can wander into the mosques and see them in all their glory without being stuck in a noisy crowd.
-Just ensure you’re dressed appropriately; for women, always take a headscarf just in case.
+Dress appropriately for mosques; women may be asked to cover their hair, shoulders, and legs, so carrying a scarf is recommended.

 Head back to your accommodation and try out some local seafood for dinner.
-There are several restaurants along the shoreline in Karaköy that are known, in particular, for their fish wraps.
+Several restaurants along the Karaköy shoreline are known for their fish wraps.

 Once you’ve eaten, wander down Istiklal Street – it’s sure to be full of people until the early morning hours, and you’ll find plenty of bars and live music venues up the alleyways.
 If you’re unsure, ask a local.